-After completion of your gastroscopy the trolley will be rotated 180 degrees in the theatre.
 A rectal examination will be performed, and then the colonoscope will be inserted through your anus into your large bowel.
 The nursing staff will support you, ensure you are comfortable and stay with you throughout.
 Should you want the procedure to be stopped at any time you can speak to them or the endoscopist.

-A flexible sigmoidoscopy usually takes less than 15 minutes to complete, and a colonoscopy around 30 minutes, but they can take longer.
+A colonoscopy usually takes around 30 minutes, but they can take longer.
 Position changes during the test can allow easier passage of the colonoscope.
 During this time some air and / or carbon dioxide and / or water will be passed down through the colonoscope to distend the bowel and allow the endoscopist a clear view.
 This may make you feel a little bloated and uncomfortable, and you may pass flatulence.